hosikiti/vocardo/README.md

 ## Testing Strategy

-- Uses the `test` package for unit testing.
+- Unit & Widget tests are provided using Flutter test package.
-- Tests only complex logic for now, but will be adding more in the future.
+- Currently, only tests complex logic / widgets.
+- `flutter test` run all tests.

 ## To be implemented ...